 J. Brailsford-Bright’s gives an appraisal of Socialism in the Theosophical Siftings (Vol. 2, No. 7), Theosophy and Modern Socialism.
 It merely applies Marxism.
 Why has no Theosophist given an appraisal of industrial Capitalism in the Theosophical Siftings?
 The appraisal was merely romantic, and not about what works when it is put into practice.
 H.P.B. did not deal with economics, and the T.S. never developed a socioeconomic system.

 H.S.
 Olcott stated, that Theosophists were focused on the scientific study of the occult, philanthropic efforts, &c.

-The vagueness of the ‘modern Theosophy’ however leads it open to be easily co-opted, but it was defined.
+The vagueness of ‘modern Theosophy’ however leads it open to be easily co-opted.